cuthbertLab/music21/buildDoc/staticDocs/about.rst

 The music21 Toolkit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Music21 is Copyright (c) 2010, the music21 Project (Michael Scott Cuthbert, Principal Investigator).
-Music21 code (excluding content encoded in the corpus) is free and open-source software, licensed under the Lesser GNU Public License (LGPL).
+Music21 is Copyright (c) 2010-13, Michael Scott Cuthbert and the music21 Project.
+Music21 code (excluding content encoded in the corpus) is
+free and open-source software, licensed under the Lesser GNU Public License (LGPL).
 The complete license is included as music21/license.txt and can be found at the following URL:

   http://www.gnu.org/copyleft/lesser.html

 While you're legally bound by the rules above, in a nutshell here's what the LGPL means:
 You can download music21 for free, give a copy of it to your friends, make your great discovery about Buxtehude
-or Britney with it and owe us nothing.
+or Beyonce with it and owe us nothing.
 (Though [sniff, sniff] I'd think a footnote of thanks to music21 in your
 eventual publication or on your website would be a pretty nice thing to do, no?  the authors also enjoy a nice scotch,
 if you're feeling really generous).
 You can even make money off of music21 by making your own projects that use it.

 But there are some responsibilities you have: if you alter music21 itself, you must release it under the LGPL
 license itself (note that we're bound by the same responsibility!) -- meaning your version must also be free and
 open source.
-You can link to music21 in your own proprietary closed-source code.
+You can link to music21 in your own proprietary closed-source code,
-So if you want to make money off of a great closed-source software notation package that uses music21, go ahead!
+so if you want to make money off of a great closed-source software notation package that uses music21, go ahead!
 But
 the version of music21 distributed with your software must be editable by users.
 So if you use music21 to provide
 sound for a closed-source demonstration, I should be able to hack the version of music21 used by your demo to change
 the base tuning, etc.  In sum: linking to music21 in closed-source applications = good.  embedding/altering music21